To submit your artwork, click here and fill out the form!

 To learn more about Michelle’s work visit her website at: https://www.michelleword.com

-Bobbi is developing large works in two series using unconventional materials including house paint, spackle, diazo paper, cheese cloth, comic book imagery and pigmented inks.
+Bobbi is developing large works in two series using unconventional materials, including house paint, spackle, diazo paper, cheesecloth, comic book imagery, and pigmented inks.
 The Red Fox Series celebrates the cyclic return of life to the ecosystem.
-She is layering digital transfers of original photographs combined with a variety of natural materials such as lichen in an encaustic collage format.
-The Succulent and Sea Creature Series are being developed in soft sculpture to coordinate with two dimensional paintings.
+She is layering digital transfers of original photographs combined with a variety of natural materials, such as lichen, in an encaustic collage format.
+The Succulent and Sea Creature Series is being developed in soft sculpture to coordinate with two-dimensional paintings.
 Examples from both sculpture series are included in this exhibit.
 Learn more about Bobbi’s work at https://bobbikilty.com

 “Your Art’s Desire” - (May 19 - August 18, 2022)